 One corollary of the way in which we count extra credit is that if you get a 30 on a lab assignment and also 5 points of extra credit, that is not the same as getting a 35 with no extra credit.
 The latter is far better.

 There are many ways for you to get help.
-You can visit me during office hours, you can go to 003 Sudikoff when course staff is there, or you can make an appointment with me, your section leader, or the TA.
-You should also feel free to ask for help by email.
-You can email a specific person, including me.
-For a faster response, you can get an answer from the first member of the course staff (again including me) to read your message by emailing to
+You can visit me during office hours, you can go to TBA when course staff is there, or you can make an appointment with me or your section leader.
+It is often very difficult to provide help through email, so I strongly encourage you to attend office/lab hours.

 The Tutor Clearinghouse is another source of help.
 They will have private, one-on-one tutors available for this class.
 The tutors are recruited on the basis that they have done well in the subject, and they are trained by the Academic Skills Center.
 If you are on financial aid, the College will pay for three hours a week of tutoring.
 To get a tutor, go to 301 Collis and fill out an application.

-Several days per week, there will be course staff in Sudikoff 002 or 003 to lend a hand with assignments or anything else you would like help with.
+Several days per week, there will be course staff in TBA to lend a hand with assignments or anything else you would like help with.

 The textbook is Think Python: How to Think Like a Computer Scientist by Allen B. Downey.
 The textbook is free.
 You can find it at this site, where you can either view it on the web or download it as a PDF.